MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 3. Click  **Volumes** and then click **Disks Pools**.
 4. Right-click the disks and select **Initialize**.
 5. Select **Yes** to initialize the disk.
-The disk gets converted to GPT disk in case the size is more than 2 TB.
+The disk gets converted to GPT disk in case the disk size is more than 2 TB.
 6. Repeat the steps for the remaining disks to initialize.

     ![initialize disks](./media/add-storage/initialize-disks.png)